-eFax is leading online fax software for small businesses and offices.
-The service doesn't offer as much bang for your buck as comparable services but its versatile functionality and user-friendliness make it a strong competitor in this saturated market.
+eFax is the leading online fax service for small businesses and offices.
+The service doesn't offer as much bang for your buck as comparable services do, but its versatile functionality and user friendliness make it a strong competitor in this saturated market.

-eFax includes a few standout features such as digital signatures, large file sharing, unlimited storage and a secure fax option.
+eFax includes standout features such as digital signatures, large file sharing, unlimited storage and a secure fax option.
 The digital signature tool allows you to create a digital signature that you simply drag and drop into documents.
 This means that you can reduce your paper waste by never having to print documents to sign them.
-You can also share large files up to 1GB with this service.
-To share large files, you simply upload them to your account and provide a link to the shared folder.
-Recipients are allowed to download the files up to five times within 30 days.
 If you utilize the eFax Secure option, it encrypts the fax using 128-bit encryption and requires a login to access.
 This is safer than using the email send option.

-eFax isn't the most cost-effective internet fax service we reviewed, charging more per month for a smaller faxing limit than many competitors.
-If you send a high volume of faxes each month, you may want to consider the company's enterprise version or another internet fax service with more favorable pricing.
+eFax isn't the most cost-effective or best fax service we reviewed, charging more per month for a smaller faxing limit than many competitors.
+If you send a high volume of faxes each month, you may want to consider the company's enterprise version.
 That said, eFax delivers a number of features that make it an appealing option, including mobile apps and flexible access options.

-eFax supports iPhone and Android mobile faxing and provides the technology to send files that are too large to send by email.
-You can use this service to send faxes from up to five email addresses.
+eFax supports iPhone and Android mobile faxing and can send files that are too large to send by email.

 Although eFax costs a bit more than other internet faxing services, it offers essential features that make faxing convenient, simple and efficient.